FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Ablation Study

 \subsection{Effectiveness of Hierarchical Architecture}

-To validate the advantages of our proposed hierarchical temporal architecture, which is conceptually compared with other temporal modeling strategies in Fig.~\ref{fig:concept}(a), we quantitatively verify its effectiveness by comparing the full FMA-Net++ against two variants built upon its core components but employing different temporal modeling strategies: (i) a sliding-window version processing three frames at a time, similar to~\cite{Youk_2024_CVPR}, and (ii) a recurrent version where the hierarchical refinement is adapted for sequential propagation.
-All variants maintain the same number of HRBP blocks and utilize identical ETM and multi-attention mechanisms.
+To validate the advantages of our proposed hierarchical temporal architecture (conceptually compared with other strategies in Fig.~\ref{fig:concept}(a)), we compare the full FMA-Net++ against two variants built upon its core components but employing different temporal modeling strategies: (i) a sliding-window variant processing three frames at a time, similar to~\cite{Youk_2024_CVPR}, and (ii) a recurrent variant where the hierarchical refinement is adapted for sequential propagation.
+All variants maintain the same number of HRBA blocks and utilize the same ETM and multi-attention mechanisms, forming an identical backbone for a fair comparison.

 Table~\ref{tab:abla_arch_comp} presents the comparison results on REDS4-ME-$5\!:\!5$.
 Our hierarchical FMA-Net++ demonstrates substantial improvements over both variants.
 Compared to the sliding-window variant, it yields markedly better results across all metrics, effectively overcoming the limitations imposed by a fixed temporal receptive field.
-Compared to the recurrent variant, it still achieves superior performance in both PSNR and tOF.
-The noticeable gain in temporal consistency might stem from its non-recurrent hierarchical structure, which mitigates gradient-vanishing issues that can affect sequential propagation over long sequences.
+Compared to the recurrent variant, it achieves superior performance in both PSNR and tOF.
+This noticeable gain in temporal consistency likely stems from its non-recurrent hierarchical structure, which mitigates gradient-vanishing issues that can affect sequential propagation over long sequences.
 We also empirically observe that this design achieves the most stable training dynamics among the compared variants.
-Furthermore, in terms of efficiency, the hierarchical design also demonstrates a modest speed advantage over the recurrent approach.
+Furthermore, in terms of efficiency, the hierarchical design demonstrates a modest speed advantage over the recurrent approach.
 Overall, these results validate that our hierarchical strategy serves as a highly effective backbone for high-quality and temporally consistent video restoration.